 There are a seemingly endless number of benefits that come from the practice of meditation, with two of them being an increase in self-awareness and an enhanced ability to focus one’s attention.
-By becoming more aware of yourself, your actions, and your strategies, you’ll be able to first discover the behaviors and ways-of-thinking that aren’t producing the results you desire, and then make changes to the problems you find.
+By becoming more aware of yourself, your actions, and your strategies, you’ll be able to first discover the behaviors and ways of thinking that aren’t producing the results you desire, and then make changes to the problems you find.
 Additionally, it has been scientifically proven that meditation increases individuals’ abilities to focus their attention in the present-moment, which is unquestionably a vital component of all great achievement.

 Exercise to Improve Your Executive Function Skills:

 Neurologically speaking, the quality of flexible focus is directly linked to the brain’s executive function processes, which also consist of one’s abilities to plan, organize, and strategize.
 It is well documented that individuals with the best mental executive function capabilities are more productive, more creative, better at predicting the consequences of their behaviors, set clearer goals, and are able to function better in times of crisis.
 Fortunately, each of us can improve our brain’s executive function processes, and our flexible focus, by maintaining a simple physical fitness routine.
-Many studies have shown that by simply exercising for 20 to 30 minutes each day, individuals see improvements in not only all these areas but also with other important life-skills such as emotional regulation.
+Many studies have shown that by simply exercising for 20 to 30 minutes each day, individuals see improvements in not only all these areas but also in other important life skills such as emotional regulation.